madhavan-raja/ligh/README.md

 # ligh
-A (better looking) blog web app written in Python using Flask.
+A blog web app written in Python using Flask.

 Activate a virtual environment and run this:
 ```